Daniel Karam Toumeh

-Daniel Karam Toumeh born on March 15, 1973, in Mexico City, has a BA in Economics from ITAM and holds a master's degree in Public Administration from the John F. Kennedy School of Government at Harvard University.
+Daniel Karam Toumeh (born March 15, 1973, in Mexico City), has a BA in Economics from ITAM and holds a master's degree in Public Administration from the John F. Kennedy School of Government at Harvard University.
 Currently he is the CEO of Hill+Knowlton Strategies Mexico.

 Career

 In 1996, he began his career in the public sector as Private Secretary and Advisor to the General Director of Treasury Planning at the Ministry of Finance and Public Credit (SHCP).